jimhigson/oboe.js-dissertation/markdown/3_Background.md

 program.
 It is therefore harder to later understand the thinking behind a change or the reason for the change.

+Given model interrogation logic which is too tightly coupled to allow the model's inter-object structure to change, one approach to consider is Adaptive OOP [@adaptive] in which no detailed class structure is committed to when constructing the object oriented program.
+Once read, an external resource could be configured into an OO model according to a formal specification so that it may answer the desired requests.
+The model that is constructed would be sufficient to answer the queries without the programmer having to suppose any rigid form.

 JSONPath and XPath selector languages
 -------------------------------------